itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

 - Possible to override cache setting sper method
 - Cache can be encrypted
 - Cache capacity can be between 0.5GB up to 237GB
-- Cahce is expensive, use it only in production
+- Cache is expensive, use it only in production
 - Cache can be invalidated by:
     - Flush the entire cache immediately
     - Clients can invalidate cache with the header `Cache-Control: max-age=0` (needs IAM auth)